 Risk measurement of difficult to quantify risks should be consistent and comparable, as far as possible, with overall risk measurement assumptions.
-The institution is expected to ensure that such risks are appropriately factored into the risk management and risk control processes.
+The institution is expected to ensure that such risks are appropriately factored into the risk management and risk control processes, regardless of whether they are quantified using traditional models or scenario analysis, or informed by other estimates.